John Edward Crowther: Death and legacy

 On 7 April 1930 his wife died.
 In 1931 the economic downturn caused by the Great Depression caused the mill to work short time, and on 4 July 1931 Crowther took his own life.
 When he was cremated on 8 July, the mills in Marsden closed, shops shut and drew their blinds, and flags flew at half mast on the mills and other buildings in the town.

 The company that bears his name, John Edward Crowther Ltd, remains in business today, manufacturing textiles and also dealing in real estate.

+The 1940 novel The Crowthers of Bankdam is loosely based upon the fortunes of John Edward Crowther and his family.
+In 1947 the novel was adapted into the film Master of Bankdam, directed by Walter Forde and starring Anne Crawford, Dennis Price and Tom Walls.